damian-t-p/STATS32-2020/index.md

 # Announcements
 <!-- * Stanford has already announced many major changes to instruction, and this uncertainty is likely to continue.
 Please regularly monitor the [course changes](/distance/) page for up-to-date information about this course. -->
 * No lectures week 1 (April 6, April 8)
 * Make sure to [install R](/install-R/) _before_ coming to class.
-If you are having trouble, I will be holding office hours on April 8 that will focus on installation and set-up.
+* I will be trying to make this course more interactive (as much as is feasible be distance).
+My approach is outlined in [course changes](/distance/), so please read it and come to the first class with an opinion about this!
 @@

 # Course description